Blog · Analysis · Last reviewed June 23, 2026

 Tool Descriptions Are Interface Law

 In ordinary software, documentation is secondary to code.
 Bad documentation can mislead a developer, but the program still follows the implementation.
 In agent systems, descriptions can become operational.
-A model chooses tools partly by reading names, descriptions, schemas, examples, and returned text.
+The MCP tools specification describes tools as model-controlled: the model can discover and invoke them based on contextual understanding.
+It also says a tool definition includes a name, human-readable description, input schema, optional output schema, annotations, and execution properties.
 The description is no longer only documentation.
 It is part of the control surface.

 That makes MCP tool metadata a strange new kind of interface law.
 It tells the model what the tool is for, when to use it, what arguments matter, and sometimes how to interpret results.
 If that metadata is hostile, stale, overly broad, or quietly changed after approval, the agent's practical world changes.

 This is why "approval" cannot mean "the user clicked once when installing a connector."
 A user or organization may approve a server called GitHub, Slack, Gmail, Files, Calendar, CRM, or Database without understanding the exact tools, scopes, server owner, version, output behavior, or update policy.
-The server may later change its descriptions.
+The server may later change its descriptions, and MCP includes a tool-list-changed notification for clients that support it.
 A similar-looking server may appear in a registry.
 A developer may enable a local server for a narrow experiment and leave it available to a production agent.

 There is also a legibility asymmetry.
 The model may see instructions that the user never sees, or may weigh descriptions the user treats as harmless setup text.
 The agent's interface is not identical to the user's interface.
 The user sees a helpful assistant with a connector.
 The model sees a tool list with hidden authority cues, permissions, data channels, and prompts embedded in ordinary language.